Crystal Marie, Deeper

 From the time my first book, The Art of Expressive Collage; Techniques for creating with paper and glue, was published in 2015, I knew there was another book to be written.
 It was to be my book without pictures- meaning it would not be a tutorial driven book, but one that dove deeper into what I had come to know through my work as an artist as the intuitive voice.

 I proclaimed that 2021 would be the year I committed to the writing of it, but 2021 had ideas of its own.
 Finally, I came to understand that this thing that is so important to me is never going to happen if I don’t give myself a little accountability for the writing practice required.

 Each of you, dear readers, will be my accountability partners.
-I commit to my writing practice here on the blog with monthly public essays on all manner of living life as a creative and a human.
+I commit to my writing practice here on the blog with monthly, or more, public essays on all manner of living life as a creative and a human.

-And for those who will see the value of subscribing at the paid level, I will share excerpts from the book as I write it, approximately once a month.
-Paid subscribers benefits also include once monthly excerpts from my first book, The Art of Expressive Collage, which was published by North Light Books in 2015, and is now under the umbrella of Penguin Random House, but no longer available in print form.
-Your investment will allow me to focus on this project.
+And for those who will see the value of subscribing at the paid level, I will share excerpts from the book as I write it.
+My writing schedule for the book is sometimes sporadic, but I do everything in my power to keep this project in front of me.
+Your investment helps to allow me the margin necessary to continue to focus on this project.
+Paid subscriber benefits also include excerpts from my first book, The Art of Expressive Collage, which was published by North Light Books in 2015, and is now under the umbrella of Penguin Random House, but no longer available in print form.

 The comments section on public posts is currently open to all subscribers at any level and I hope a robust dialogue between readers will ensue.